-This means that your Zigbee-driven Hue bulbs can communicated with the Zigbee chip inside an Echo Plus, instead of requiring the Hue Bridge.
+This means that your Zigbee-driven Hue bulbs can communicated with the Zigbee chip inside an Echo Plus, instead of requiring the philips Bridge.

 This will allow you to turn lights on/off, change the brightness and some color options through your Echo Plus and the Alexa app.
 You can also automate things via Alexa routines.

 Having said that, not having the Hue Bridge means that you lose access to the full Hue experience since you can’t use the Hue app.
 Therefore full Hue colors and scene/routine support won’t be available to you with just the Echo Plus.

 Can you use Google Home instead of Amazon’s Echo (to control Hue bulbs)?